SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 In this excercise we will prepare your SAP BTP account to walk through the hands-on session.
 As this hands-on will combine many different SAP BTP services inside the SAP BTP, Kyma runtime, the preparation will require some time in itself.

-> ⚠ NOTE:Not all services are availabe in all regions.
+> ⚠ NOTE: Not all services are availabe in all regions.
 In the case that a service is not available create an additional subaccount in the necessary region to add ther serve

 # Fork and Clone the Repository